benoitboidin/benoitboidin/README.md

 </p>

-Here is a cool porject: <a href="https://booking-ai-agent.onrender.com/">A booking AI agent</a>
+Here is a cool project: <a href="https://booking-ai-agent.onrender.com/">A booking AI agent</a>

 Here is my website: <a href="https://benoitboidin.com">benoitboidin.com</a>